 We’ve done similar illustrations before, but just as a disclaimer, this example will be very simple – likely far more simple than any of your businesses.
 But hopefully it illustrates a basic example and process of completing a retail prime cost calculation and analysis.

 - Let’s say you own a small liquor and wine shop.
-You’ve had a record breaking few months due to the general public’s increased desire to consumer large amounts of alcohol.
+You’ve had a record breaking few months due to the general public’s increased desire to consume large amounts of alcohol.
 Now you want to decide if it’s worth it to have some team members work overtime or bring on an extra staff member during some busier shifts.

 - Start by defining the time frame of your cost analysis.
 Typically, a larger time frame offers a more accurate portrait, unless you have a seasonal business with large ebbs and flows to sales.

-- Once a time frame is decided upon (let’s say April 1-June 30), look at the value of your beginning inventory, how much inventory your purchased, and the value of your ending inventory.
+- Once a time frame is decided upon (let’s say April 1-June 30), look at the value of your beginning inventory, how much inventory you purchased, and the value of your ending inventory.
 Total COGS came out to $250,000 for the three months.
 All hourly labor costs came to $96,000 with another $15,000 in insurance, bonuses, etc. for a total of $110,000 in prime costs.

 - Now look up your total sales.
 Let’s say they were $439,000.